School Workforce Annual Census data: background, quality and methodology information

 Accuracy

-The statistics in this release are based on information collected in the fourth SWAC collection and are published as experimental statistics.
+The statistics in this release are based on information collected in the fourth SWAC collection and are published as official statistics in development (ONS).
 This data has not undergone a formal final validation process.
 However, various stages of automated validation and sense-checking have been built into the process to ensure the collection of high-quality of data to inform policy making.
 A final validation period is intended to be introduced for future collections.

 In 2021, Rhondda Cynon Taf was unable to submit complete allowance payment amounts as part of the SWAC Pay, HR and Absences return.
 Allowance payment amounts for this local authority have been excluded from the published figures.